-To assess our suppliers' sustainability efforts, we sent out Omsk Carbon Group's supplier CSR self-assessment questionnaires containing our requirements in areas such as the environment, OHS, human rights and business ethics.
-52% of our suppliers have signed the questionnaires thus confirming fulfillment of our requirements.
-During supplier audits, we also evaluate compliance with our sustainability requirements.
+To assess our suppliers' sustainability efforts, we sent out Omsk Carbon Group's supplier CSR self-assessment questionnaires containing our requirements in areas such as the environment, occupational health and safety, human rights and business ethics.
+52% of our suppliers have signed the questionnaires thus confirming their compliance.
+During supplier audits, we also evaluate whether our sustainability demands are fulfilled.

-Omsk Carbon Group's strategic objective is 100% of its suppliers meeting our sustainability requirements by 2024.
+Omsk Carbon Group's strategic objective is 100% of our suppliers meeting our sustainability requirements by 2025.